 A few facts about me:

-- I’m an intense animal lover — especially of Bella, the twelve-year-old Jack Russell my family adopted earlier this year.
+- I’m an intense animal lover — especially of Bella, the thirteen-year-old Jack Russell my family adopted in 2018.

 - I’ve lived in New England for most of my life and call the mountains home.

 - My interest in writing took off after reading The Chronicles of Narnia as a child

 - When I’m not blogging, you can find me curled up with Bella, a cozy blanket, and either a fantasy book or guilty-pleasure TV show (Friends, M*A*S*H, or The Great British Baking Show, to be exact)

 - I published my first short story through a college magazine in 2015; I’ve written several drafts for novels since then but am never satisfied with my work